-FUND: CT SUSTAINABLE OPPORTUNITIES GLOBAL EQUITY FUND PRN: 639749 Sustainability Label Sustainability Focus This Fund has a " Sustainability Focus " label as it invests mainly in assets that focus sustainability for people or the planet.
-Financial objective The Fund aims to achieve capital growth over the long term (at least 5 years).
+Fund: CT RESPONSIBLE GLOBAL EQUITY FUND PRN: 637813 Sustainability Label Sustainability Focus This Fund has a " Sustainability Focus " label as it invests mainly in assets that focus on sustainability for people or the planet.
+Financial Objective The Fund aims to achieve capital growth over the long term (at least 5 years).
 The Fund also looks to outperform the MSCI World Index over rolling 5-year periods, after the deduction of charges.
 Sustainability Objective The Fund seeks to address the sustainability challenges facing people and the environment by investing in companies that provide solutions aligned with the Fund's sustainability themes (Energy transition, Resource efficiency, Sustainable infrastructure, Sustainable finance, Societal development, Health and wellbeing, Technological innovation & inclusion).
-Investment policy The Fund is actively managed and invests at least 90% of its assets in shares of companies which may be listed, quoted or traded anywhere in the world, be of any size and from any industry or economic sector, subject to the Sustainable Investment Criteria below.
-At any one time, the scope of investment may be themed by geography or industry to take advantage of opportunities identified by the investment manager.
-At least 90% of the Fund's assets are held to pursue the Sustainability Objective in companies whose products or services provide solutions to environmental or social challenges in line with the Fund's sustainability themes.
+Investment policy The Fund is actively managed and invests at least 80% of its assets in shares of companies which may be located anywhere in the world, be of any size and from any industry or economic sector, subject to the Sustainable Investment Criteria below.
+At least 80% of the Fund's assets are held to pursue the Sustainability Objective in companies whose products or services provide solutions to environmental or social challenges in line with the Fund's sustainability themes.
 The Investment Manager assesses and selects companies for investment using the Columbia Threadneedle Investments Standard of Sustainability (the " Standard ").
-The Fund may also invest up to a maximum of 10% in the following assets that do not pursue the Sustainability Objective: (i) investments that have sustainability characteristics but do not currently meet the Standard (as further explained below); (ii) other assets including other transferable securities, other collective investment schemes (which may include schemes managed by Columbia Threadneedle Investments' companies), warrants, money market instruments, deposits, cash and near cash, for the purpose of liquidity and risk management.
+The Fund may also invest up to a maximum of 20% in the following assets that do not pursue the Sustainability Objective: (i) investments that have sustainability characteristics but do not currently meet the Standard (as further explained below); (ii) other assets including other transferable securities, other collective investment schemes (which may include schemes managed by Columbia Threadneedle Investments' companies), money market instruments, warrants, deposits, cash and near cash, for the purpose of liquidity and risk management.
 The Fund may use derivatives for the purposes of efficient portfolio management only.
 Although these assets are not held by the Fund to pursue the Sustainability Objective, they do not conflict with this objective.
-The Investment Manager avoids investments in companies involved in certain activities that are harmful to the environment or society, and therefore conflict with the Sustainability Objective, in line with its Exclusions Policy detailed below.
+The Investment Manager avoids investments in companies involved in certain activities that are harmful to the environment or society or that fail to address the key ethical, environmental, social and governance-related impacts of their operations, and therefore conflict with the Sustainability Objective, in line with its Exclusions Policy detailed below.
 Sustainability Themes The Fund's seven sustainability themes are set out below.
 Each theme highlights identified sustainability problems and the solutions that companies can provide to address those problems.
 The Investment Manager has identified how each of the solutions it recognises aligns to the UN Sustainable Development Goals (SDG) 1 framework.
-Energy Transition Relevant SDGs to economies and communities Climate Solutions SDG 7 Affordable and Clean Energy worldwide, driven by continued reliance on fossil fuels and resulting in environmental, social and economic disruptions.
-Energy Efficiency SDG 7 Affordable and Clean Energy
+Energy Transition Relevant SDGs solutions